rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

   argument is the first version to ignore.
 If no second argument is given, all subsequent versions are ignored; otherwise, the second argument is the last version to ignore.
-* `compile-pass` for UI tests, indicates that the test is supposed to compile, as opposed to the default where the test is supposed to error out.
+* `build-pass` for UI tests, indicates that the test is supposed to successfully compile and link, as opposed to the default where the test is supposed to error out.
 * `compile-flags` passes extra command-line args to the compiler, e.g. `compile-flags -g` which forces debuginfo to be enabled.